Root Canal Treatment NYC

 Dr. Lipner performed a root canal on me recently and his manner was simply fantastic.
 He was open, forthcoming and explained everything in detail as well as showed concern for my recovery and next steps.
 The procedure was done with extreme care and professionalism, and Dr. Lipner was gentle and made sure I was comfortable throughout the procedure.
 I have had several root canals in my life, and the procedure with Dr. Lipner was by far my most positive and comfortable experience.

-A root canal therapy is a dental procedure that is used to treat dental pain or infection caused by the inflamed or dead nerve, a condition called pulpitis.
+Root canal treatment is a dental procedure that is used to treat dental pain or infection caused by the inflamed or dead nerve, a condition called pulpitis.

 Root canal specialists uses specific tools and techniques to reach deep into the tooth, removing inflamed nerve and debris before sealing the canal and applying a filling called, gutta percha.
 Removal of the infected nerve stops the pain and further development of the infection.
 If left untreated the infection surrounding the tooth will eventually cause loss of the tooth.